Whose Show Is This?: Plot

 Jennifer Walters is released from Department of Damage Control custody, but is forced to wear an inhibitor to prevent her from transforming into She-Hulk, and loses her job at Goodman, Lieber, Kurtzberg & Holliway.
-She decides to go to Emil Blonsky's retreat to seek advice, after failing to gather information on Intelligencia and its creator the "HulkKing".
+She decides to go to Emil Blonsky / Abomination's retreat to seek advice, after failing to gather information on Intelligencia and its creator the "HulkKing".

 Walters' best friend Nikki Ramos successfully manages to receive an invite from the "HulkKing" to join a private gathering, and asks Pug to infiltrate the event.
 Pug attends the gathering, which also takes place at Blonsky's retreat, and learns that Todd Phelps is the "HulkKing".
 Walters arrives at the retreat and stumbles upon the gathering.
 Blonsky is present in his Abomination form, acting as a motivational speaker, although he has no knowledge of Intelligencia's true goals.
 Walters confronts Phelps, who injects himself with a substance containing her blood, turning himself into a Hulk.
 A fight ensues as Titania and Walters' cousin Bruce Banner also join with Titania fighting the Intelligencia members and Banner fighting Blonsky.

-Confused by what is happening, Walters destroys her inhibitor, breaks the fourth wall, and enters the documentary series Marvel Studios: Assembled through the Disney+ platform.
+Confused by what is happening, Walters destroys her inhibitor, transforms, breaks the fourth wall, and enters the documentary series Marvel Studios: Assembled through the Disney+ platform.
 There, she goes to Marvel Studios' production room of the show and confronts its writers who direct her to "Kevin".
 She then meets K.E.V.I.N., an artificial intelligence claiming to be in charge of all Marvel Cinematic Universe (MCU) storyline decisions.
-Walters brings her complaints to K.E.V.I.N. while bringing up the father issues of several MCU characters, as well as asking when the X-Men are going to appear.
+Walters brings her complaints to K.E.V.I.N. while bringing up the father issues of several MCU characters, as well as asking when the X-Men are going to appear and ideas she has if her show gets a second season.
 Walters persuades K.E.V.I.N. to rewrite the climax of the episode and K.E.V.I.N. reluctantly agrees.
 Walters returns to the show as Phelps and the rest of Intelligencia are arrested and vows to see Phelps in court.
 As Titania is being interviewed, Blonsky agrees to return to prison for ten years after violating his parole.

 Walters returns home to celebrate with her family and Matt Murdock, who is suddenly brought back to the series after Walters asked K.E.V.I.N. for him.
 Banner joins them, returning from Sakaar, as he introduces his son Skaar.
-Some time later while having regained her job, Walters goes to her court case against Phelps and Intelligencia.
+Sometime later while having regained her job, Walters goes to her court case against Phelps and Intelligencia.
 When asked by a reporter if she will be working as a lawyer or a superhero, She-Hulk answers "both" before entering the courthouse.

-In a mid-credits scene, Wong breaks Blonsky out of prison at his request and takes him to Kamar-Taj.
+In a mid-credits scene, Wong breaks Blonsky out of prison and takes him to Kamar-Taj.